EFFECTIVENESS OF KETO DIET – BY NUTRITIONIST AVNI KAUL

 Initial doctor’s supervision: Keto diet generally is started in the hospital under doctor’s supervision.
 Pediatrics often wants to keep an eye on kids when they start the diet to make sure they’re doing OK.

-Dietician: Keto diet needs working closely with an expert Dietician and nutritionist as it is tailored to each child.
-So, a Dietician will give you detailed info on exactly what your child can eat and how much.
+Dietitian: Keto diet needs working closely with an expert Dietitian and nutritionist as it is tailored to each child.
+So, a Dietitian will give you detailed info on exactly what your child can eat and how much.

 Supplements: Since the ketogenic diet is low in important nutrients, your child will probably need supplements of calcium, vitamin D, iron, folic acid, and others.